davidlindnerjr/to-do-list/README.md

-# The BEST Read Me Generator
+# This is the super cool title of my ReadME

 ## Description

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is definitely the best description that you have ever seen and will be for all of time ... maybe ... probably not, lol
+This readMe generator will do just that, generate a cool and amazing readMe!

 ## Table Of Contents